KTH-Library/docs-kth-rdm/docs/en/share/submit_for_review.md

 ### Published when accepted

 The record is automatically published when the curator(s) of the community accept your record into the community.
-If the review is declined, you can choose to submit the record to a new community or publish it without a community.
+If the review is declined, you can choose to submit the record to a new community.

 ## Submit your record for review in 3 simple steps: